the3te3ch/Humming-Bird-Codebase/README.md

 1. **Visit [`The3 Te3ch™`](https://the3te3ch.com)**.
 2. **Browse the Catalog**: Explore our range of music theory books and learning materials.
 3. **Purchase and Download**: Order your desired materials directly from the app or website.
-4. **Track Progress**: Use the workbooks' built-in exercises to monitor progress in music theory and practice.
+4. **Track Progress**: Use the Projects' built-in exercises to monitor progress in music theory and practice.

 ## Contact Us 📞